joelwmale/joelmale.com/content/blog/how-to-improve-your-code-quality/index.md

 ---
 title: How to improve the quality of your code
 date: "2022-02-04"
-description: "It's incredibly important to maintain a high level of code quality when working in a team, but even more so when working solo to ensure you can quickly understand your own code and avoid catching yourself say \"wtf was I thinking\" 🤦 "
+description: "It's incredibly important to maintain a high level of code quality when working in a team, but even more so when working solo to ensure you can quickly understand your own code and avoid catching yourself say \"wtf was I thinking\" 🤦"
+featured: images/improving-your-code-quality.jpg
 ---

 If you were a developer 10 years ago, chances are you weren’t coding for developers but instead coding for computers.
 Times have changed; now more than ever, it’s important to be coding for other developers.